ETS-Android1/travel-planner/README.md

 ## Features
 List the ready features here:
-* czat i forum
+* chat and forum
-* galeria zdjęć
+* photo gallery
-* tworzenie planu wycieczki
+* making a plan of a trip
-* mapa z trasą wycieczki
+* maps with a trip route
-* TODO list and TO TAKE list
+* TO-DO list and TO-TAKE list
-* prowadzenie rozliczeń
+* financial settlements
-* dodawanie rozliczeń
+* adding expenses to the list of settlements
-* zapraszanie innych użytkowników do wycieczki
+* inviting new users to a trip
-* założenie konta
+* creating an account
-* powiadomienia
+* notifications
-* udostępnianie lokalizacji innym uczestnikom
+* sharing the location with other participants

 ## Screenshots
-Application screen review
+Application screen presentation
-### Główny ekran aplikacji
+### Application main screen

 <p align="center">
 	<img src="./ZPI/screenshot/app_main_screen.png" width="250" >
 </p>

-### Ekrany wycieczki
+### Overview of application screens

 <p align="center">
 	<img src="./ZPI/screenshot/trip_main_screen.png" width="250">